 Keep in mind that the three photos above are not of the same snake, but hopefully they show the general progression of pattern and striping in this phase.
 I’ve added more photos below as well, to show some of the various colors and patterns found among this beautiful species.

-The following snake, is not considered an actual Wagler’s Viper, but is closely related to them, and is called a Broad-banded Temple Viper, so I figured I would add it as well.
-Honestly, it just happens to be an amazingly beautiful animal, in my opinion, and that’s all the excuse I really needed to add it to my blog.
+The following snake, is not considered an actual Wagler’s Viper, but is closely related to them, and is called a Broad-banded Temple Viper, so we figured we would add it as well.
+Honestly, it just happens to be an amazingly beautiful animal, in our opinion, and that’s all the excuse we really needed to add it to our blog.
 Heehee!

-Below, is a video of my friend, Al Coritz (aka – ViperKeeper).
+Below, is a video of our friend, Al Coritz (aka – ViperKeeper).
 He deals with venomous snakes every day, and has developed quite the following for his videos on YouTube.
 If you are a venomous snake fan, and like watching snake videos, make sure to subscribe to his channel!
 He’s a great guy, with a ton of knowledge concerning snakes.
 Just be warned, that if you are inexperienced with venomous snakes, and start asking him questions about wanting to keep a potentially deadly animal, you will be on the receiving end of deserved criticism and more.
 The Wagler’s Viper is the first snake highlighted in this video, for those of you who want to check it out.
-Unfortunately embedding has been disabled by Al, so you will have to click on the “watch on YouTube” link.

 As you may have noticed right from the start, ViperKeeper’s Temple Viper did strike toward the camera.
 Please don’t let the stories of monks at snake temple entice you with magic incense, and make you think you can get away with holding one in your home.
 They can absolutely put you in the hospital.